NHOrus/srwq-compilation/episode-08.md

 "....It is to me. ...Wait a minute... how do you know my name?"

 Ratsel and Sanger look at each other strangely for a second, before Ratsel continues on.
-"We're in somewhat of a privledged position when it comes to skilled pilots.
+"We're in somewhat of a privileged position when it comes to skilled pilots.
 We know faces and names of almost all of the best mech pilots, but not their assignments.
 Hence the curious questions."

 "Uh-huh.
 It's not that you're spies, at all."